Top 14 Penny Stocks List for Investing in 2022

 Following the right insider trading is a profitable strategy.
 That’s why our Chief Investment Strategist Alexander Green researches insider activity.
 He even manages a trading service, The Insider Alert, dedicated to the strategy.

 Many small cap stocks also have larger growth opportunities.
 Some of the businesses only address a small piece of the markets they operate in.
 So if they gain more market share, they can easily double or triple in size.
+Which would lead to impressive gains.

 Don’t Bet the Farm